TrafficGuard/sophia/docs/docs/setup.md

 If you have configured Google Cloud then update `TRACE_AGENT_ENABLED` to `true`.

-By default, Nous runs in a single user mode.
+By default, Nous runs in `single_user` authentication mode.
 A user profile will be created the first time the application is run.
 Update the `SINGLE_USER_EMAIL` variable with your email before running Nous for the first time.

 The LLM service API keys and integration configurations can be set in web UI, or alternatively in the `variables/local.env` file.
 Values in the user profile take preferences over the environment configuration values.